TrebledJ/trebledj.github.io/content/posts/music/06-morning-rush/2022-01-19-morning-rush.md

 ---
 title:  "Morning Rush"
-description: "\"Quickly!
+excerpt: "\"Quickly!
 School starts in 15 minutes and you still haven't changed out of your pajamas!\""
 updated: "2022-07-28"
 tags:
   - band